Listen to This Article:

 What Does a Sous Chef Do?

 Sous chefs are called upon to support executive chefs and represent them in their absence.
-They must be able to think on their feet, make sound snap decisions, and come up with creative concepts for the restaurant.
+Sous chefs must be able to think on their feet, make sound snap decisions, and come up with creative concepts for the restaurant.
 Other daily responsibilities may include:

-- Training: The sous chef often is the one responsible for training new staff members and managing the team.
+- Training: The sous chef is often responsible for training new staff members and managing the team.

 - Scheduling: A sous chef may create schedules for the entire kitchen staff, as well as oversee payroll.